It's Traditional! With a big "T".

 π Study Questions for Reflection

-- How does Sacred Tradition differ from human customs and cultural traditions?
-Why is this distinction important?
+- How does Sacred Tradition differ from human customs and ecclesiastical disciplines?
+Why is this three-way distinction (Sacred Tradition / human traditions / changeable disciplines) important for apologetics and for Catholic self-understanding?

-- How does apostolic succession ensure the faithful transmission of Sacred Tradition?
+- How does apostolic succession guarantee the faithful transmission of Sacred Tradition?
+Why is an unbroken chain of episcopal ordination essential to valid sacraments and authentic Church teaching?

 Conclusion: The Living Voice of Christ